jorgecarleitao/public-contracts/docs/contracts_api/category.rst

 .. class:: models.Category

+    A category is a formal way to categorize public contracts within European Union.
+It is a tag assigned to a contract.

-    A category is an OneToMany relationship to :class:`~models.Contract`: each contract has one category, each category can have more than one contract.
+    A category as an OneToMany relationship to :class:`~models.Contract`: each contract has one category, each category can have more than one contract.
     This relationship is thus defined in the contract model.

-    It has the following attributes:
+    A category has the following attributes:

     .. attribute:: code